In a Nutshell:

 Osaki OS Champ Review Conclusion

 Overall, we cannot recommend this chair.
-The things it gets right, it really gets right.
-But it has too many shortcomings for us to offer a broad, general recommendation.
+It really gets things right when it comes to certain aspects.
+But it has too many shortcomings to offer a broad, general recommendation.

 What we can say is if you have a light to average build (so you don’t exceed the chair’s modest weight limit), if you’re not a big fan of a calf and foot massage anyway, or if you don’t mind jumping through some hoops to protect the soles of your feet…

-If you’re on a budget and looking for a chair that specifically offers Swedish massage, paired with as many other therapeutic features as you can afford – if all of those things are true, then yes, we recommend this model.
-But that’s an awfully narrow slice of the market, so in general, no…we just can’t recommend this one.
+If you’re on a budget and looking for a chair that specifically offers Swedish massage paired with as many other therapeutic features as you can afford – if all of those things are true, then yes, we recommend this model.
+But that’s a narrow slice of the market, so in general, no…we just can’t recommend this one.

-There are better values out there, and they’re not hard to find.
+Better values are out there, and they’re not hard to find.

 Other Options To Consider